Stop Taxpayer Funding of Industrial Animal Agriculture

 - Iowa lawmakers considered a bill (2019 IA HF 186) to remove CAFO manure pits from a property tax exemption.

-- In Missouri, as a result of participation by pasture-based producers and advocates, the NRCS state technical committee implemented a rule that no new or expanding CAFOs in Missouri are eligible for EQIP dollars,[5] which has reduced EQIP funds going to livestock waste management from 35 percent to 15 percent in recent years.[6]
+- In Missouri, as a result of participation by pasture-based producers and advocates, the NRCS State Technical Committee implemented a rule that no new or expanding CAFOs in Missouri are eligible for EQIP dollars,[6] which has reduced EQIP funds going to livestock waste management from 35 percent to 15 percent in recent years.[7]

 - In 2021, Oregon allowed the expiration of a tax credit for manure, which was intended to promote manure-to-energy projects.[8]